Project progress reports often use the traffic light rating system or RAG status definition as a visual cue to project performance.

 However, the efficacy of this project tracking tool is wholly dependent on the integrity of the project manager and the accuracy of the assigned RAG status.

-An inappropriate RAG status can lead to issue avoidance and ultimately project failure.
+An inappropriate RAG rating can lead to issue avoidance and ultimately project failure.
 Its purpose is to show progress and make it clear when board intervention is needed.

-Therefore, RAG status should not be used to hide problems.
-Rather it is a way of seeking support and guidance from sponsor and senior stakeholders.
-Use a common RAG status definition to communicate to your stakeholders.
+Therefore, the traffic light system should not be used to hide problems.
+Rather, the RAG rating is a way of tracking project progress and seeking support and guidance from sponsor and senior stakeholders.

 |The matter should be escalated to the project sponsor and project board immediately.|

 |Amber||A problem has a negative effect on project performance but can be dealt with by the project manager or project delivery team.

 Action is taken to resolve the problem or a decision made to watch the situation.

 One or more aspect of project viability — time, cost, scope — is at risk.
 However, the deviation from plan is within tolerances assigned to the project manager.